angela-li/r-learning-group/README.md

 R Learning Group at Chi Hack Night
 ==================================

 This repository contains all scripts written during [Chi Hack Night](https://chihacknight.org) in the [R Learning Group](https://github.com/chihacknight/breakout-groups/issues/173).
+We meet on **Tuesday nights at Merchandise Mart**, and I encourage you to come to a session!
+(There are great weekly speakers, but the breakout groups start around 7:30pm if you want to strategically time your arrival.)
+In any case, you can register for Chi Hack Night [here](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624).

 This group is currently organized by Angela Li, R Spatial Advocate at the [Center for Spatial Data Science](https://spatial.uchicago.edu) at UChicago.
 I also founded [R-Ladies Chicago](https://rladieschicago.org) and love R!